bsab-ffi/api-specifications-draft/GETTING_STARTED.md

 3. Poll for the corresponding response
 4. Acknowledge receipt

-👉 See [The Happy Flow – Request to Acknowledgment](#-the-happy-flow--request-to-acknowledgment) for step-by-step details including headers, payloads, and conventions.
+👉 See [The Happy Flow – Request to Response Acknowledgment](#the-happy-flow--request-to-response-acknowledgment) for step-by-step details including headers, payloads, and conventions.

 ---